Skip to main content

 Your first year will contain core classes that you will have to take to satisfy pre-requisites for second year courses.
-Notice how there is no F tier?
-That is because again, many your first year classes will be needed as prerequisites to upper year classes.
-Moreover, you have already have some background from high school which lightens the difficulty (see here for more context).
+This is why I have no course in the F-tier (see here for more context).

 EECS 1021: OOP from Sensors to Actuators in Java

-This is the same premise as EECS 1011, but you will be learning and using the Java programming language along with OOP (Object-Oriented Programming) principles, so take this course religiously.
+You will be learning and using the Java programming language along with OOP (Object-Oriented Programming) principles, so I would make the most of this course.

 Know the Java syntax and OOP well, it will come in handy for future programming and EECS courses.
 Java may be a bit difficult to get used to coming from only knowing MATLAB or a dynamically typed language like Python.